Buenaventura Durruti: Clandestinity

 Durruti and Ascaso also aligned themselves against proposals to establish sections of the CNT in France, as they believed it would divert attention away from revolutionary initiatives in Spain.
 In January 1928, Durruti and Ascaso went to Paris, where they heard news from Ricardo Sanz and Joaquín Cortés about the Spanish and Argentine anarchist movements.
 Together they attended a meeting of exiled Spanish anarchist groups, where they opposed a proposal by Bruno Carreras to establish CNT sections in France.
 Shortly after the meeting, Durruti and Ascaso were arrested by French police.
 They were imprisoned from April to October 1928 and, after their release, were still unable to secure visas so they could leave France.
 They initially attempted to secure a visa from the Soviet Union, but when its embassy required them to pledge their loyalty to the socialist state, they refused.
-Instead they moved to Berlin, where the German anarchists Augustin Souchy and Rudolf Rocker hid them in a safe house, while they worked on regularising their situation.
-Despite interventions by members of the Social Democratic Party, they were unable to secure asylum, due to objections by the Catholic Centre Party.
+Instead they moved to Berlin, where the German anarchists Augustin Souchy and Rudolf Rocker sheltered them.
+There they attended a conference of the International Workers' Association (IWA), where they clashed with Federica Montseny over questions of revolutionary leadership.
+Despite interventions by members of the Social Democratic Party, they were unable to secure asylum, and were expelled following objections by the Catholic Centre Party.

 Durruti and Ascaso subsequently decided to return to Mexico.
 With help from the actor Alexander Granach, Rocker was able to raise enough funds to cover their journey.
 However, when Durruti and Ascaso arrived in Belgium in early 1929, they discovered the country had relaxed its immigration laws and become a safe haven for Spanish exiles.
 Marcel Dieu helped secure them a residence permit.
 They decided to send most of the money back to Rocker and remain in Brussels, where Durruti found work as a metalworker.
 Ida Mett recalled that his skills as a mechanic meant that he could easily find work, even during the Great Depression.
 Mett recalled one occasion, when Durruti tested the best out of any applicants for a job position, the manager asked him for his nationality; he responded that he was a mechanic.
+Durruti also established a newspaper, La Voz de Libertaria, together with Dieu, and propagandised for the FAI.